xristosrou/WeatherApplication/Readme.md

 # WeatherApplication

-An android application made with eclipse , takes as imput city names and returns information about the wather using a restful api.
+An android application made with eclipse , takes as input city names and returns information about the wather using a restful api.